achayan/fancy_nodeview/README.md

 Once you have the `Fancy Node Graph` open you will be able to drag and drop files and that will create nodes inside katana.

+If you have a node selected then new nodes will be placed under that or at 0 0

 You can extend file types in line 10
 ```python
 # you need to give file extension type and node type and attribute name